Prescott, Arizona: “Everybody’s Hometown”

 4 season fun!

 Even though Prescott is just an hour and a half north of Phoenix, it sees 4 distinct seasons due to the high elevation (5200 feet).
 In Prescott, you can enjoy the changing seasons without too many extremes.
 Mild summers (mid to upper 80’s on average compared to Phoenix’s unbearable 100+ averages), a chance of snow each winter, and even a hint of fall foliage are the norm.
-Prescott is located within the country’s largest ponderosa forest, meaning there is a nice variety of plant life which you cannot see in the Southern portions of Arizona.
+Prescott is located within the country’s largest ponderosa forest.
+This in terms means you can see plant life not found in the Southern portions of Arizona.

 The city’s slogan is “Everybody’s Hometown,” because almost everyone no matter where they grew up can find something here that reminds them of their hometown.
 The small town vibe is all around.
 Highlights here include a charming downtown area lined with historic buildings and many beautiful Victorian homes.
 This definitely sets it apart from the more suburban towns populating much of Arizona.
 Of course, Flagstaff and Sedona are also quite unique.